What You Need to Know

 Access Codes are included on the Primary Residence Declaration letter mailed to qualifying residential property owners annually in late October.
 During the annual declaration period, if you have lost or misplaced your Access Code, a link to an online form will be posted here where you can request a new one.

-Effective 4:30 PM on December 30, the Housing Action Team will no longer be able to re-issue access codes.
-Please note that the Declaration will conclude at midnight on December 31, annually.
+Effective 4:30 p.m. on Dec.
+30, the Housing Action Team will no longer be able to re-issue access codes.
+Please note that the declaration period closes at 11:59 p.m. on Dec.
+31, annually.

 An authorized agent is defined as a person or company authorized to act on behalf of a residential property owner in the Town of Canmore.
 This can be an individual who is not a property manager, such as a member of your family.
 Alternatively, you can designate a property management company as an authorized agent to manage your account(s).
 Download and complete the Authorized Agent - Individual or the Authorized Agent - Property Manager form and return taxes@canmore.ca as listed at the top of the form.